senoralikz/whuritgo-api/README.md

 # whuritgo-api

 ### Description
 whuritgo helps you keep track of your expenses.
-Enter your purchase information and itll keep this history of everything you purchased.
+Enter your purchase information and it will keep this history of everything you purchased.

 ### Technologies Used
 - Python